 Most protein sequences are composed of the 20 naturally occurring amino acids [273].
 They were first notated as sequences of 3-letter symbols, which caused application difficulties due to the spacing in long protein sequences [42].
 In 1958, Gamov and Ycas for the first time introduced the use of 1-letter symbols for denoting amino acid sequences [274], which was later formalised by IUPAC-IUB Commission on Biochemical Nomenclature in 1971 [42].
-This 1-letter denotation system greatly simplified the protein sequences are shown in Table 4.1.
+This 1-letter denotation system greatly simplified the protein sequence alignment.
+The 1-letter notations and 3-letter notations for protein sequences are shown in Table 4.1.